SanjivDS/DS5110_Social_Media_Analytics/README.md

 4. **Visualization**
    - Created detailed plots to depict racer and team sentiment trends, emotional engagement, and comparative analysis using **Matplotlib** and **Seaborn**.
-   - Developed interactive dashboards using **PySpark** to visualize insights and support decision-making for teams and sponsors.
+   - Developed interactive dashboards using **Flask** to visualize insights and support decision-making for teams and sponsors.

 ---